EUROPEAN ENVIRONMENTAL TRIBUNAL

 6. Considering that the only and effective judgment in environmental terms is that which emanates from each person, constituting, in this way, the principle of Law, fully supported by the concept of ethos.

-7. Considering that, face to the exposed above, the only effective form to establish an environmental tribunal is the creation of an active and permanent forum of debates, of intercommunication and free information.
+7. Considering that, face to the exposed above, the only effective form to establish an environmental tribunal is the creation of an active and permanent transnational, transdisciplinary and transcultural forum of debates, of intercommunication and free information.

-8. Considering that each person, being part of Nature, has the duty to do not impose its destruction to another person or alive being.
+8. Considering that each person, being part of Nature, has the duty to do not impose its destruction (also in immaterial terms) to another person or alive being.

-9. Considering that such a duty implicates the plain knowledge of its subject.
+9. Considering that such a duty implicates the knowledge of its subject.

 10. Considering that under the Article 21 of the United Nations Declaration on the Human Environment, dated of 1972, in Stockholm, the States have the "responsibility to make sure that the activities under their jurisdiction or control will not produce damage to the environment of other States or in areas beyond the limits of the national jurisdiction" - and that such responsibility is present in daily activities of individuals.

-11. Considering that the world is strongly interdependent and that a damage in a country means prejudice not only to other States or to areas beyond the limits of its national jurisdiction, but also to the whole planet.
+11. Considering that the world is strongly interdependent and that a damage (also in immaterial terms) in a country means prejudice not only to other States or to areas beyond the limits of its national jurisdiction, but also to the whole planet.

-12. Considering that the Article 30, of 1974, of the Resolution of the United Nations General Assembly, known as the Chart of Economic Rights and Duties of the States, declares that all States are responsible for the protection, preservation and improvement of the environment for the present and future generations - but, considering, still, that those protection, preservation and improvement can not be imposed and can not be effectively applied without an active participation of each person.
+12. Considering that the Article 30, of 1974, of the Resolution of the United Nations General Assembly, known as the Chart of Economic Rights and Duties of the States, declares that all States are responsible for the protection, preservation and improvement of the environment for the present and future generations - but, considering, yet, such environment not only as a material reality and that such protection, preservation and improvement cannot be imposed and cannot be effectively applied without an active participation of each person.

-13. And, finally, considering and reaffirming that all effective action at an ecological level presupposes an active participation of each person, that are much beyond of repressive mechanisms that act only on the surface of the facts.
+13. And, finally, considering and reaffirming that all effective action at an ecological level (material and immaterial) presupposes an active participation of each person, that are much beyond of repressive mechanisms that act only on the surface of the facts.

 It is decided to re-found the European Environmental Tribunal, whose mission will be:

-To constitute a privileged forum for the observation, the debate, the intercommunication and free information about environmental and cultural questions.
+To constitute a privileged forum for the observation, debate, intercommunication and free information about environmental and cultural questions, such as science, art, social science, law, logics, history, literature, poetry, technology and so on, in a transnational, transcultural and transdiciplinary basis.

 Principles